 Hakuba, Japan Ski & Snowboarding Resorts

-There are at least 11 ski resorts in the Hakuba region of Japan, and knowing which one to go to can be a little overwhelming at times.
-This quick reference guide will help you decide, but for more detailed information we have a whole page devoted to each ski resort as well.*Included on a Hakuba Valley Lift Ticket
+There are at least 10 ski resorts in the Hakuba region of Japan, and knowing which one to go to can be a little overwhelming at times.
+This quick reference guide will help you decide, but for more detailed information we have a whole page devoted to each ski resort as well-just click on the links below.
+If you get a package through us you will get Hakuba Valley lift passes which enable you to go to as many of these resorts as you like.

 Ninja Ski Packages